Nutrient Pollution-One of America’s Most Challenging Environmental Problems

 • Works with state and federal partners on the Mississippi River/Gulf of Mexico Watershed Nutrient Taskforce to reduce the dead zone in the Gulf

 State environmental agencies are working to develop water quality criteria for nutrients.
-Some states have already developed statewide nutrient criteria for certain types of water bodies.
-Other states have developed site-specific nutrient criteria.
-Still, others are just beginning to develop criteria and have identified important milestones toward proposing and approving nutrient criteria.
+Some states have already developed statewide criteria for certain water bodies, while others have developed site-specific criteria.

 What Can You Do?